Usage#

 MSC Marc#

-An MSC Marc input deck (*.dat) can be generated manually using a text editor or with Marc Mentat, where *.proc files can be used for automatization.
+An MSC Marc input deck (*.dat) can be generated manually using a text editor or with MSC Mentat, where *.proc files can be used for automatization.
 DAMASK is interfaced to MSC Marc through a hypela2 user subroutine.
 The link between the geometry in the input deck and the material ID in material.yaml is provided via the StateVariable 2 field.

 Note